 Best Tips To Make Perfect Vegan Perfect Bars Every Time

 If it is your first time using protein powder in a recipe, let me share some tips with you.

-- Weight your powder for precision – protein powder is very liquid absorbent.
-A tiny extra amount can dry up these vegan gluten-free protein bars.
+- Weigh Your Powder For Precision – protein powder is very liquid absorbent.
+A tiny extra amount can dry up these vegan, gluten-free protein bars.
 So weigh the powder rather than using measuring cups.

-- Adjust the dough – if your dough is too dry and it becomes difficult to bring the ingredients together, simply add a splash of melted coconut oil.
-Usually, 1 tablespoon is enough to help the dough come together.
+- Adjust The Dough – if your dough is too dry and it becomes difficult to bring the ingredients together, add a splash of almond milk, 2 or 3 tablespoons adding gradually.
+Usually, one tablespoon is enough to help the dough come together.

 I really think they are the best vegan protein bars!
 But, be aware that depending on the plant-based protein powder blend and sweetener you choose, the texture can vary a lot.
 They are mainly dense, crumbly, not sticky or chewy.

 Have you made these best homemade protein bars?
 Share a picture with me on Instagram or review the recipe below.
 I love to hear your feedback on my recipes.

 Your friend, Carine